ninjadev64/puredarwin-wiki/docs/For users/PureDarwinBoot.md

 A step-by-step guide to installing using it will be written soon.
 Maybe even by me.

 ### Know Issues
--   <span style="font-family:courier new">shutdown</span> does not work.
+-   shutdown does not work.
 This is because Apple's shutdown (which this is) attempts to communicate with the kextd before stopping the system.
 If it cannot contact the kextd (which it can't because Boot doesn't run the kextd) it will not allow shutdown.
--   <span style="font-family:courier new,monospace">bless</span> does not work, because it requires the ApplicationServices.framework, which isn't even in the full PureDarwin release.
+-   `bless` does not work, because it requires the ApplicationServices.framework, which isn't even in the full PureDarwin release.
 Still, VMWare at least still boots without having its disk blessed.
 There are also many more problems, I'm sure.

 Please leave comments below as you find them.